7 nights starting from

 Day 4: Wine day

-Morning visit to Tindari – a Greek/Roman Town with remains of a Greek theatre, then visit the nearby “Azienda vinicola Antica Tindari” that still produces the “Mamertino wine”, a typical Sicilian wine that has been produced in this area since Roman times.
-We will enjoy a wine tasting here followed by brunch in Azienda.
+Morning visit to Tindari – a Greek/Roman Town with remains of a Greek theatre, then visit then visit Vivi Vasari, a wine family since 1628 which produces a “Mamertino wine”, a typical Sicilian wine that has been produced in this area since Roman times.
+We will enjoy a wine tasting here followed by brunch at the farm.
 Early evening Sicilian wine tasting in the hotel wine cellar, followed by dinner at the hotel.

 Day 5: Fish day